simuleite/zed-java-lombok-jdtls/README.md

 ## Verification

 After setup:
-1. Open a Java project with Lombok annotations
+1. Open a Java project with Lombok annotations (you can use the included `test-lombok` project as an example)
 2. Verify that:
    - Code completion works
    - Lombok-generated methods are recognized